Alejogb1/job-board/blog-data/how-does-a-deep-cnn-recognize-objects-at-a-location-not-seen-in-training-images.md

 id: "how-does-a-deep-cnn-recognize-objects-at-a-location-not-seen-in-training-images"
 ---

-alright, let's talk about how convolutional neural networks, specifically deep ones, handle recognizing objects in places they've never seen during training. it's a pretty core question when we're trying to build robust vision systems.
+, let's talk about how convolutional neural networks, specifically deep ones, handle recognizing objects in places they've never seen during training. it's a pretty core question when we're trying to build robust vision systems.

 i've spent a good chunk of my career on this, and i remember this specific issue causing me headaches back when i was working on a robotics project for warehouse automation. we trained a model on images of shelves with products in specific locations, but when we changed the shelf layout or introduced new items at different spots, the network would just freak out, sometimes identifying a can of beans as a chair. it was… frustrating. so, i had to deep dive (pun intended) into how these models actually learn and generalize.